Geometry of geodesics through Busemann measures in directed last-passage percolation: Last-passage percolation as a dynamical system

 Define an equivalence relation $\zesim$ on $\Z^2$ by $x\zesim y$ if and only if $\supp{\mu_{x,y}}\cap[\zeta, \eta]=\varnothing$.
 It is an equivalence relation because $\mu_{x,x}$ is the identically zero measure, and $\B{\xi\sig}_{x,z}= \B{\xi\sig}_{x,y}+\B{\xi\sig}_{y,z}$ implies that $\abs{\mu_{x,z}} \le \abs{\mu_{x,y}} + \abs{\mu_{y,z}}$.
 In terms of coalescence, $x\zesim y$ if and only if the coalescence points $\coal{\xi\sig}(x,y)$ remain constant in $\Z^2$ as $\xi$ varies across $[\zeta, \eta]$ and $\sigg$ over $\{-,+\}$.
 (This follows from Propositions \ref{pr:supp1} and \ref{pr:supp2} proved below.)
 As usual, replace $\zesim$ with $\xisim$ when $[\zeta, \eta]=[\xi, \xi]$.

 \begin{proposition} The equivalence classes of the relation $\zesim$ are exactly the connected components {\rm(}subtrees{\rm)} of $\G{\cap[\zeta, \eta]}$. \end{proposition}

-Lemma \ref{lm:cross} proved below shows that nearest-neighbor points of $\Z^2$ are in distinct $\zesim$ equivalence classes if and only if the edge between them is bisected by an edge of the shock graph $\shockG{[\zeta,\eta]}$.
-Together with Lemma \ref{lm:K9} this tells us that the paths of $\shockG{[\zeta, \eta]}$ are precisely the boundaries that separate distinct connected components of $\G{\cap[\zeta, \eta]}$ and the equivalence classes of $\zesim$.
+Lemma \ref{lm:cross} proved below shows that nearest-neighbor points of $\Z^2$ are in distinct $\zesim$ equivalence classes if and only if the edge between them is bisected by an edge of the instability graph $\shockG{[\zeta,\eta]}$.
+Together with Proposition \ref{lm:K9} this tells us that the paths of $\shockG{[\zeta, \eta]}$ are precisely the boundaries that separate distinct connected components of $\G{\cap[\zeta, \eta]}$ and the equivalence classes of $\zesim$.

 The next two lemmas indicate how the structure of the subtrees of $\G{\cap[\zeta, \eta]}$ is constrained by the fact that they are intersections of geodesic trees.
 These properties are clearly visible in the bottom pictures of Figure \ref{fig:shocks2b} where these subtrees are the blue/green trees in the islands separated by red paths.